francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     kubeadm init --config kubeadm-config.yaml
     ```

-    If everything worked fine, the output is similar to this:
+    If everything works fine, the output is similar to this:

     ```plaintext
     Your Kubernetes control-plane has initialized successfully!